-Our analysis of newly-released Census data offers a sobering picture of the nation’s ongoing housing crisis (see our interactive map for details on each state), with a focus on how renters and homeowners in California are faring.
+Our analysis of newly-released Census data offers a sobering picture of the nation’s ongoing housing crisis, with a focus on how renters and homeowners in California are faring.

 Our analysis shows that one in five California households indicated that they have no or only slight confidence that they have the ability to pay their mortgage or rent due to COVID-19 related income loss.
 Nearly 55 percent of renters–and 40 percent of homeowners–in California have experienced some loss of employment income since March when the shelter-in-place orders began.

 As income losses make it more difficult for households to stay current on their rent and mortgage payments, many–37.8 percent of households who have missed housing payments–are turning to credit cards and other loans to cover expenses.